ReubenBond/orleans-docs/src/docs/testing/index.md

 }
 ```

-Here we create our grain under test, `WorkerGrain`, using Moq which means we can then override the behaviour of the `GrainFactory` so that it returns a mocked `IJournalGrain`.
+Here we create our grain under test, `WorkerGrain`, using Moq which means we can then override the behavior of the `GrainFactory` so that it returns a mocked `IJournalGrain`.
 We can then verify that our `WorkerGrain` interacts with the `IJournalGrain` as we expect.